 To view contact information, verify you are human below:

 Ian Wright is an assistant professor in the finance department at Brigham Young University.
-Previously, he was a quantitative investor at BlackRock in London, where he invested across asset classes and regions.
-Prior to that he was a Vice President in the asset allocation research group at Goldman Sachs in London, where he had primarily client responsibility for Scandinavia, Benelux, Ireland and Korea.
+Previously, he was a quantitative macro investor at BlackRock in London, where he invested across asset classes and regions.
+Prior to that he was an Executive Director in the asset allocation research group in the macro department at Goldman Sachs in London, where he had primary responsibility for Scandinavia, Benelux, Ireland and Korea.

 As an undergraduate, Ian attended Brigham Young University, where he earned a Bachelor’s degree in Mathematics and Economics with Honors and graduated with the Orson Pratt Prize, which is given to the top senior undergraduate mathematics student.